 Google’s People Also Ask and Related Searches

-For example, let’s say you were writing a post titled “How to get clients.”
+For example, let’s say you wrote a post titled “How to get clients.”

-Depending on your article’s angle, you could try answering:
+Depending on your article’s angle, you could try answering the following:

 - How do I find new clients?